MCR-Development-and-Management/MCR-Java/README.md

-# Hey, you found Mineplex Core Remake, Good on you
+# Hey, you found GitHub!
+Good Job!

-# - MCR Team
+## This is just source code :3

+## Check the wiki for usefulness!